Dre Campbell Farm

 When used correctly, neem oil sprays leave foliage healthy and looking glossy.

-Neem oil can be used to clean the leaves of indoor plants, especially in enclosed spaces like greenhouses.
+Neem oil can be used to clean indoor plant leaves, particularly in enclosed spaces such as greenhouses.

-You can dampen a rag and wipe the top and bottom of each leaf with your DIY solution (recipe below).
+Dampen a rag, then wipe the top and bottom of each leaf with your DIY solution (recipe below).

 How to Use Neem Oil in the Garden

-Be careful when using, as some irritation may occur on sensitive skin and in the eyes.
+Be careful when using it, as it may irritate sensitive skin and the eyes.

 Make a homemade neem oil spray by combining 5 ml of neem oil, 2 ml of organic liquid soap, and 1 liter of water.
 Shake well and spray both sides of the plant leaves.